-Oh, and if you’re wondering what that box is behind our garden, it’s our turtle habitat.
-We’ve set-up a nice enclosure for them to enjoy the weather and get some additional exercise.
-When it’s completely setup, I’ll most likely put a post together and drop a link here …
+Oh, and if you’re wondering what that box is behind my garden, it’s a turtle habitat.
+I put together an enclosure to allow them to enjoy the weather and get some additional exercise.

-The cucumbers are coming along nicely as well – the leaves have this scratchy consistency to them, almost like soft spines.
-They are about the size of a quarter right now, I can’t believe they’ll be as large as my hand in a few more weeks!
+The cucumbers are also coming along nicely; the leaves have this scratchy consistency, almost like soft spines.
+They are about the size of a quarter right now; I can’t believe they’ll be as large as my hand in a few more weeks!

-A nice shot of the herbs – we have two types of mint in the back, rosemary in the middle and a little sweet basil in the front.
+I have two types of mint in the back, rosemary in the middle, and a little sweet basil in the front.

 All in all, I think the garden is coming along nicely!
-I can’t wait until we are able to harvest a little – I think the peppers will most likely be the first to the table.
-Yum!
+I can’t wait for my first harvest; I think the peppers will be ready before anything else.

 Do you have a summer garden?
 I’d love to know what you’re growing!